SiposCristina/Onlinegantt.com_automation_code/README.md

 The purpose is to collect performance data and analyze it to observe how the application responds as the number of tasks increases.<br>

-The script was run on Chromium, Firefox, and WebKit browsers.</p>
+The script was run on Chromium, Chrome, Microsof Edge, Firefox, and WebKit browsers.</p>

 <h4>Regression Testing</h4>
 <p>The strategy for regression testing was designed to assess how the application handles the major activities.
 To achieve this, I wrote a Playwright script that reads testdata8.json JSON file containing eight tasks.
 The file is read by the script and adds each task to the project.
 Two tasks are designed as parent tasks, each with three child tasks, resulting in six out of eight tasks being indented.
 Dependencies and notes are added to four tasks, and resources are assigned six tasks.
 Once complete, the project file is exported as an Excel, PDF, and Image file.
 The file names include the day and month of their export (e.g. downloads-21DEC\before).